Project Directory Structure

 Schedules

-Orchestrator or any other component can have a schedule to be run automatically and periodically.
-The schedule resides in a configuration directory.
+The Orchestrator or any other component can have a schedule to run automatically and periodically.
+The schedule configuration is stored within a specific directory.

 Screenshot -- Scheduler directory